ApsharaPriyadharshini/exno1/README.md

 # Result
-          Thus we have cleaned the data and removed the outliers by detection using IQR and Z-score method.
+          Thus, the data has been cleaned and outliers has been removed by detection using IQR and Z-score method.